Desert Heat

 This review may contain spoilers.
 Read at your own discretion if you haven't finished the book yet.

 Life is good for Joanna Brady in the small desert community of Bisbee, Arizona.
-She has Jenny, her adored nine-year-old daughter, and Andy, her solid, honest, loving husband - a sheriff's deputy running for Sheriff of Cochise County.
+She has Jenny, her adored nine-year-old daughter, and Andy, her solid, honest, loving husband - a full-time Cochise County sheriff's deputy who's running for Sheriff against his longtime boss, Walter McFadden.
 Then, on the night of their tenth wedding anniversary, Joanna finds Andy shot in the Arizona desert.
-He dies soon after in the hospital under suspicious circumstances.
+He dies soon after in the hospital under suspicious circumstances - circumstances that suggest someone wanted to make sure he didn't survive to talk about what happened.

 But that's only the beginning of the nightmare.
 Police rule Andy's shooting an attempted suicide.
-Then he's implicated as a hit man in a mob killing and fingered as a crooked cop with drug cartel connections.
+Then he's implicated as the hit man in a mob killing and fingered as a crooked cop with drug cartel connections.
 Allegations of an extramarital affair surface.
 The DEA comes after Joanna.
-At school, classmates taunt nine-year-old Jenny with the accusations against her father.
-The comfortable world Joanna built is being systematically destroyed - and she knows a cover-up when she sees one.
+At school, classmates taunt nine-year-old Jenny with the accusations against her dead father.
+The comfortable world Joanna built is being systematically destroyed - and she knows a cover-up when she sees one, even if nobody believes her.

-The narrative cross-cuts between Joanna's determined pursuit of the truth and the perspective of Tony, the contract killer who shot Andy.
-We see the conspiracy from both sides - the widow piecing together what happened and the assassin whose choices destroyed her family.
-This structure creates mounting dread as Joanna's amateur investigation brings her closer to dangerous people who've already killed once.
+The narrative cross-cuts between Joanna's determined amateur detective work and the perspective of Tony Vargas, the contract killer who shot Andy.
+We see the conspiracy from both sides - the widow methodically piecing together what happened, and the dangerous man whose choices destroyed her family.
+Vargas is not a sympathetic character, but Jance gives him enough interiority that he functions as more than a shadowy villain.
+His scenes create a mounting dread that intensifies as Joanna's investigation brings her closer to people who've already killed once and have every reason to kill again.

 Rating: 4.0/5 ⭐

-Perfect for: Anyone looking for a great mystery series to start, fans of strong female protagonists, readers who love Southwestern settings and character-driven crime fiction.
+Perfect for: Anyone looking for a great mystery series to start from the beginning, fans of strong female protagonists who earn their authority rather than starting with it, readers who love Southwestern settings and character-driven crime fiction.

-Skip if: You prefer your detectives already established and confident, or grief narratives don't appeal to you.
+Skip if: You prefer your detectives already established and confident, the graphic violence around Tony Vargas is difficult, or you need airtight plotting without convenient coincidences.

 You Might Also Like